sickozell/SickoCV/README.md

 ![holder](https://github.com/sickozell/SickoCV/assets/80784296/cbcc05b1-f874-429b-8856-f191381aa2d0)

 #### - INSTRUCTIONS
-S&H / T&H switch changes the mode between Sample&Hold and Track & Hold
+S&H / T&H switch changes the mode between Sample & Hold and Track & Hold

 Sample & Hold: a trigger on TRIG input samples the last received signal on IN input that is sent to the OUT
 Track & Hold: until the gate on GATE input is HIGH the IN signal is sent to the OUT.
 The last received signal is sent to the OUT until the GATE is LOW.